Cornwall Partnership Trust cares for one patient with Covid-19 in hospital

 Cornwall Partnership Trust was caring for one patient with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on March 3 was down from two on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on March 10 was in line with the same day the previous week.

-The figures also show that one new patient with Covid was admitted to hospital in Cornwall Partnership NHS Foundation Trust in the week to March 1.
+The figures also show one new patient with Covid was admitted to hospital in Cornwall Partnership NHS Foundation Trust in the week to March 8.